xeolabs/scenejs/README.markdown

 * [Building](#building)

 ## Downloads
-Hotlink to these binaries and they will dynamically load SceneJS plugins on-demand from this repository as required (see [Plugins System](#plugin-system) below for more info on plugins).
+Hotlink to these binaries and they'll dynamically load SceneJS plugins on-demand from this repository as required.
+That's OK for playing around, but for production you'll probably want to serve the plugins yourself - see [Plugin System](#plugin-system) below for more info.
 * **[scenejs.js](http://xeolabs.github.com/scenejs/build/latest/scenejs.js)**
 * **[scenejs.min.js](http://xeolabs.github.com/scenejs/build/latest/scenejs.min.js)**